edkontar/radio_waves/python/README.md

 ## Scattered Image Plot

 Python function to plot 2D Gaussian representing an apparent radio source due to anisotropic radio-wave scattering.
-Source size and position taken from rays_swind.pro simulation results, and interpolated at input frequency.
+Source size and position taken from rays_swind.pro simulation results stored within "new_all_results_F_final.sav", and interpolated at input frequency.

 **Example:**
 ```